rickosborne/ttrpg/blackwater/sessions/2021-05-23-the-three-hour-tour.md

 Fave, in an attempt to force his body to deal with his seasickness head-on, climbed up the mast rigging to sit in the crow's nest beside one of the crew.
 An occasional disembodied and nonproductive retching from above could be heard across the deck.
-He eventually gives up and makes his way down to the foredeck, engaging one of the watch in idle chit-chat.
+He eventually gave up and made his way down to the foredeck, engaging one of the watch in idle chit-chat.
-This is well-received, at least until a commanding voice yells out to get eyes back on the horizon.
+This was well-received, at least until a commanding voice yelled out to get eyes back on the horizon.

 Edgar spent the day exploring the ship, making note of each of the off-limits areas.
 Approaching the map room on the stern of the poop deck, he found that nearby crew redirected him, explaining that the room wasn't explicitly locked, but that entry presumed some authorized need.
-Each time, it was explained that maps were crucial to the survival of the ship, possibly the most valuable things on the ship, and not children's toys.
+Each time, it was pointed out that maps were crucial to their survival, possibly the most valuable things on the ship, and not children's toys.

 The very fact that he was denied access made him want to enter all the more.
 Acquiescing and returning to his bunk, he went invisible and returned to the deck.